secretstartups/handbook/finance/expenses/index.html.md

 #### iiPay

 * All Individual contractors or C2C, with exception of Nigeria will be reimbursed by iiPay by the 22nd of each month.
 All expense reports must be approved by the manager and the Accounts Payable team by the 8th of each month to be included in the current month payment.
-For contractor with C2C status, be sure to contact Payroll team via email at `nonuspayroll@gitlab.com` and `expenses@gitlab.com` if you need to set up a separate bank for your expense reimbursement.
+For contractors with C2C status, be sure to contact the Payroll team via email at `nonuspayroll@gitlab.com` and `expenses@gitlab.com` if you need to set up a separate bank for your expense reimbursement.

 #### Legal entities:
-* Expense reports for GitLab Ltd (UK) must be approved by the manager and the Accounts Payable team on or before the 13th of each month in order for the reimbursement to be include in the current month payroll.
+* Expense reports for GitLab Ltd (UK) must be approved by the manager and the Accounts Payable team on or before the 13th of each month in order for the reimbursement to be included in the current month payroll.
 * Expense reports for GitLab Canada Corp must be approved by the manager and the Accounts Payable team before the 1st day of each payroll period.
 Please see [Payroll Calendar](https://docs.google.com/spreadsheets/d/1ECkI_Z8R82j1eipJEEybXjO-EDtzw4TuhJPOnHypDho/edit#gid=0) for the payroll cut off date.
-* Expense reports for GitLab France S.A.S must be approved by the Manager and the Accounts Payable team on or before the 08th of each month in order for the reimbursement to be included in the current months Payroll.
+* Expense reports for GitLab France S.A.S must be approved by the Manager and the Accounts Payable team on or before the 08th of each month in order for the reimbursement to be included in the current month's Payroll.
-* Expenses reports for GitLab Korea Limited must be approved by the Manager and the Accounts Payable team on or before the 08th of each month in order for the reimbursement to be included in the current months Payroll.
+* Expenses reports for GitLab Korea Limited must be approved by the Manager and the Accounts Payable team on or before the 08th of each month in order for the reimbursement to be included in the current month's Payroll.
 * Expense reports for Singapore PTE.
-LTD. must be approved by the Manager and the Accounts Payable team on or before the 08th of each month in order for the reimbursement to be included in the current months Payroll.
+LTD. must be approved by the Manager and the Accounts Payable team on or before the 08th of each month in order for the reimbursement to be included in the current month's Payroll.
-* Expense reports for GitLab BV Finland must be approved by the Manager and the Accounts Payable team on or before the 08th of each month in order for the reimbursement to be included in the current months Payroll.
+* Expense reports for GitLab BV Finland must be approved by the Manager and the Accounts Payable team on or before the 08th of each month in order for the reimbursement to be included in the current month's Payroll.
 * Expense reports for GitLab BV (Belgium and Netherlands), GitLab GmbH (Germany), GitLab PTY Ltd (Australia and New Zealand), GitLab GK (Japan), and GitLab LTD (Ireland) are reimbursed via GitLab AP within 10 business days from the approval date by their manager and the Accounts Payable team.
 * Expense reports for GitLab Inc, GitLab Inc Billable, and GitLab Federal reimbursed via Expensify, within 5 business days after the final approval is completed by AP or Montpac.
-    - The team member's bank about must be set up in Expensify in order for payment to complete.
+    - The team member's bank account must be set up in Expensify in order for payment to complete.
 If you are unsure how to set up your bank please reference the FAQ document linked at the top of this page.

 #### Nigeria